Elin-Modding-Resources/Elin.Docs/zh/articles/50_Patching/runtime_editing_sources.md

 {
     public static void ExampleMethod()
     {
         SourceManager sources = EMono.sources; //defines our sources variable, which is usually in EMono.
-There's also Core.Instance but CWL patches on EMono.
+There's also Core.Instance.
         SourceThing.Row row = sources.things.rows.Find((SourceThing.Row x) => x.id == "bone"); // Gets our row and tries to find an item with the id "bone"

         //Your changes here